Stainless steel screws on white background

 Improved corrosion resistance

-Coated screws are resistant to corrosion, which means they can withstand the elements and continue to perform well over time.
+Coated wood screws are more resistant to corrosion, which means they can withstand the elements and continue to perform well over time.

 Stronger Hold